 Make the cakes:

-- Pour the wet mixture into the dry and whisk briefly, just until thoroughly mixed.
-Divide the batter evenly among the three pans, and bake 25 to 30 minutes, or until the tops bounce back when lightly pressed with a finger.
-You can also use the toothpick test if unsure.
-Allow to cool in the pans for about 10 minutes then transfer cakes to cooling racks.
-Cool completely before frosting.
-If making in advance, store in an airtight container in the refrigerator with a piece of parchment between each layer.
-Alternatively, wrap each layer individually in plastic wrap.
+- Pour the wet mixture into the dry and whisk briefly, just until mixed and there's no visible dry flour.
+Divide the batter evenly among the three pans, and bake for 26 to 30 minutes, or until the tops bounce back when lightly pressed.
+You can also use a toothpick inserted in the center to test for doneness.

-Make the filling:
+Make the compote/filling:

-- In a medium saucepan over medium heat, cook the apples, brown sugar and maple syrup until the apples have softened and the mixture has thickened, about 10 to 15 minutes.

-- In a mug or small bowl whisk the corn starch into the bourbon and add to the pan.
+- In a medium-size saucepan over medium heat, cook the apples, brown sugar and maple syrup until the apples have softened and the mixture has thickened, about 10 to 15 minutes.
+In a mug or small bowl whisk the corn starch into the bourbon and add to the pan.
 Cook for another 3 to 5 minutes or until all the liquid has evaporated and the filling is jam-like.

-Transfer the filling to a bowl to cool completely.
+- Transfer the filling to a bowl to cool completely.
 If making in advance, store the filling in an airtight container in the refrigerator.
 The filling should be no warmer than room temperature when assembling the cake.

-Make the buttercream:
+Make the frosting:

 - Using a handheld or stand mixer, cream the butter until light and fluffy, about 5 minutes.
 Add the sifted powdered sugar 1 cup at a time, beating on low speed between additions and scraping down the sides of the bowl as needed.
-Taste for sweetness, and add the final 1/2 cup of sugar if desired.
+Taste for sweetness, and add the final ½ cup of sugar if desired.
 Add the cinnamon and vanilla, and beat on medium/high speed until fully incorporated and smooth.
 If making in advance, store the frosting in an airtight container in the refrigerator.